 (a) The Society will comply with the following financial provisions in the interests of transparency and sound management:

-Online banking access privileges: The ascilite Executive Officers (President, Vice President and Treasurer) will be registered with the bank as “Authorising Users” and the Secretariat registered as a “General User” or the equivalent.
+Online banking access privileges: The ASCILITE Executive Officers (President, Vice President and Treasurer) will be registered with the bank as “Authorising Users” and the Secretariat registered as a “General User” or the equivalent.
 Only Authorising Users will be able to approve and process payments.

-Access to bank statements: ascilite Executive Officers will have ongoing access to inspect, but not debit or credit, the ascilite bank accounts through internet banking.
+Access to bank statements: ASCILITE Executive Officers will have ongoing access to inspect, but not debit or credit, the ASCILITE bank accounts through internet banking.

 Invoice approvals: Copies of all invoices and expense claims will be provided to the Treasurer for approval and will only be processed once written approval has been provided.
 The Secretariat will retain copies of all invoices received by email and scan any invoice received by mail in order to send copies to the Treasurer for approval.
-The Treasurer will review invoices against the ascilite approved budget before approval is granted.
+The Treasurer will review invoices against the ASCILITE approved budget before approval is granted.

-Regular executive reporting: The Secretariat will conduct monthly reconciliations of cheque and credit card accounts and send these to the ascilite Treasurer and Executive Officer.
+Regular executive reporting: The Secretariat will conduct monthly reconciliations of cheque and credit card accounts and send these to the ASCILITE Treasurer, President and Vice President .
 Reconciliations of other accounts (such as term deposits) will be included as formal notification from the bank or financial institution permit.
-The Treasurer, in consultation with the Executive, will monitor the monthly reports in relation to ascilite’s budget forecast approved by members at the AGM each year.
+The Treasurer, in consultation with the Executive, will monitor the monthly reports in relation to ASCILITE’s budget forecast approved by members at the Annual General Meeting each year.

 Payment authorisation: Authorisation of payments will only be performed by Authorising Users.
-The Secretariat will submit invoices to the Treasurer for approval and, once approved in writing, the Secretariat will then post payments online for processing/authorising by the President or VP/Executive Officer.
-Only in the absence of the President or VP/Executive, will the Treasurer process payments.
+The Secretariat will submit invoices to the Treasurer for approval and, once approved in writing, the Secretariat will then post payments online for processing/authorising by the Treasurer.
+In the absence of the Treasurer, the President will process payments.
 The Secretariat cannot independently process transactions.

-Reconciliation as an annual exercise: An annual reconciliation of accounts will be performed by a chartered accountant to ensure a final and complete view of the Society's finances and made available to the Executive and members.
+Reconciliation as an annual exercise: An annual reconciliation of accounts will be performed by a chartered accountant to ensure a final and complete view of the Society's finances are made available to the Executive and Members.

 Provision for audit of accounts: The Society will undertake an audit of any year’s accounts subsequent to a formal motion at an Executive or Annual General Meeting being carried.